tschoffelen/macaw/README.md

 This will:

 1. Create a `emails` directory with an example template and layout file.
-2. Add `@macaw-email/engine` to your package.json file.
+2. Add `macaw` to your package.json file.

 Take a look at the files created in the `emails` directory, and use the documentation links below to learn what's next.